Aslı Kalaç

-Aslı Kalaç (born December 13, 1995) is a Turkish volleyball player.
+Aslı Kalaç (born 13 December 1995) is a Turkish volleyball player.
 She is 183 cm tall at 73 kg and plays in the middle blocker position.
-She plays for Yeşilyurt Women's Volleyball Team.
+She plays for Fenerbahçe.
 Kalaç debuted in the girls' youth national team in 2011, and is currently a member of the Turkey women's junior national volleyball team.
-She wears number 9.
+She wears number 8.

-She was born on December 13, 1995, in Istanbul.
-Her father canalized her in 2006 summer to volleyball after she was engaged in swimming sport for one year.
+She was born on 13 December 1995, in Istanbul.
+Her father canalized her in the summer of 2006 to volleyball after she was engaged in swimming as a sport for one year.
 In the beginning, she was coached by Münip Özdurak at Yeşilyurt Women's Volleyball Team.
 After playing for two seasons at the TVF Sport High School, she signed in July 2011 for Yeşilyurt Women's Volleyball, which competes in the Turkish Women's Volleyball League.
+She transferred to Galatasaray.
+She played seven seasons before went to THY.
+She finally to Fenerbahçe.